gmai2006/proc_generator/README.md

   update the template.

 ## Generate the source codes
 - Run gradle generateCode.
-It should generate the following source codes
+It should generate the following source codes under a directory named generated
-1. a stored procedure file called stored.sql in the project directory
+1. a stored procedure file called stored.sql
-2. all model, dao, services classes in the src/main/java
+2. all model, dao, services classes

 ## TSql validator
 - Go to the test/resources and override the test1.sql your Tsql script and run the ParserInspector.
 It should open the parse tree